ppy/osu-wiki/news/2024/2024-03-11-osu-lazer-updates-march-11.md

 - **Fixed main menu eating keys if user presses too fast.** osu! can now keep up with your TAS-level menuing skills.
 - **User statistics updates now show on multiplayer and playlist results screen.** Did you know you can earn pp and gain ranks even in multiplayer?
 It turns out the client didn't, but now it does.
 - **Various stable parity tweaks.** Varying from visual to gameplay changes, the devs put in some extra work to make sure lazer matches stable to (mostly) pixel- and frame-perfect precision.
-- **Various performance improvements, especially for intense storyboards.** These have been spearheaded by [EVAST](https://osu.ppy.sh/users/8195163), and there are more improvements in the pipeline already!
+- **Various performance improvements, especially for intense storyboards.** These have been spearheaded by ::EVAST::{ user-id=8195163 }, and there are more improvements in the pipeline already!
 - **New main menu navigation hotkeys.** Similar to stable, you will now be able to use hotkeys to quickly get to your desired destination.
 For example:
   - `P` (x3) for song select (you could already do this)
   - `E` (x3) for the beatmap editor